Paul Daley: Ultimate Fighting Championship

 Following Affliction's collapse, Daley signed a four-fight contract with the UFC.
 Daley's first fight was scheduled to be on the preliminary card of UFC 103 against Brian Foster, which was due to air on ESPN (UK), prior to the main card.
 However, on 4 September, it was announced that Daley had agreed to step in for Mike Swick, who had suffered an injury during training and was unable to fight top contender Martin Kampmann at UFC 103.

 In his UFC debut, Daley put in an aggressive performance, defeating Kampmann via technical knockout due to a barrage of punches.
+The fight was considered a premature stoppage by many, as Kampmann was still defending himself.

 Daley was expected to face Carlos Condit on 2 January 2010 at UFC 108.

 However, Condit withdrew from the card after suffering a severe cut to his hand.
 He was replaced by Dustin Hazelett.

 After failing to make the stipulated 170 lb for the Hazelett fight, Daley was fined 10% of his fight purse.

 The bout was fought at a catchweight of 172 lbs.
 Early in the fight Daley dropped Hazelett with a left hook, then followed up with additional punches, winning by knockout.